 Heavy and sweet without much bitterness, drinking a 40 is less about the taste as it is the attitude of being strong, cheap, and rebellious.
 That said, a 2013 article in Punch by Besha Rodell explains that the insane success of the 40 was short-lived once “rappers moved on to cognac and Cristal.”
-Some states even banned the sale of 40s.
+Some states even banned the sale of forties.
 However, I can’t imagine a day where I don’t see a 40 in the cooler of the liquor store, and in the spirit of keeping that poor, rebellious kid alive, we’re grabbing the best 40s off the shelf to enjoy after work.
 Below you’ll find the top forties to try out (or to reminisce about) follow by a couple of non-malt liquor forties.

 In the words of Bone Thugs-N-Harmony: “Bless da 40 Oz.”

-Sweet and silky with a hint of lemon, a Colt 45 is not for hardcore IPA drinkers but those who enjoy a light kolsch or saison.
+Sweet and silky with a hint of lemon, a Colt 45 is not for hardcore IPA drinkers but those who enjoy a light Kolsch or Saison.
 Pick up a Colt 45 for your throwback evening (Edward 40 Hands anyone?) if you’re looking for a grainy and tart beer that doesn’t have a bold flavor.
-Colt 45 is one of the top two most popular malt liquors ever made — thanks, Afroman — and packs an ABV of 5.6 percent.
+Colt 45 is one of the top two most popular malt liquors ever made — thanks, Afroman — and packs an ABV of 5.6%.
 The beer pours straw yellow with a white head, but honestly, there’s no use getting that fancy — just drink the damn thing.

 Olde English 800

 Back to the basics of 40 royalty, Olde English 800 is another one of the most popular names in the game.
 Eazy-E’s song “8 Ball” is more or less a homage to the Milwaukee-brewed malt.
-At 7.5 percent ABV, it’s stronger than others on the list, but that doesn’t necessarily translate to tasting good.
-Ask any 40 drinker which name is the best, though, and someone will throw out Olde English.
+At 7.5% ABV, it’s stronger than others on the list, but that doesn’t necessarily translate to tasting good.
+Ask any 40-drinker which name is the best, though, and someone will throw out Olde English.
 Expect a smooth and rich drink that’s got a dose of subtly fruity aroma.
 Is it the best beer ever brewed?
 No. Is it a great 40?
 Yes.

 Forty Ounce Muscadet